pip-services/pip-services-docs/content/en/node/kafka/queues/kafka_message_queue.md

 ### Instance methods

 #### abandon
-Returnes message into the queue and makes it available for all subscribers to receive it again.
+Returns a message into the queue and makes it available for all subscribers to receive it again.
 This method is usually used to return a message which could not be processed at the moment to repeat the attempt.
-Messages that cause unrecoverable errors shall be removed permanently or/and send to dead letter queue.
+Messages that cause unrecoverable errors shall be removed permanently or/and sent to dead letter queue.

 - Important: This method is not supported by Kafka.

 > `public` abandon(message: [MessageEnvelope](../../../messaging/queues/message_envelope)): Promise\<void\>

-- **message**: [MessageEnvelope](../../../messaging/queues/message_envelope) - a message to return.
+- **message**: [MessageEnvelope](../../../messaging/queues/message_envelope) - message to return.

 #### clear
 Clears a component's state.